Every term used across Soomario products, explained in plain English.

 - Signal Strength

-- In the Accumulator, a 0–100% score combining RSI, volume z-score, and price-vs-MA indicators.
+- In the Accumulator, a 0–100% score combining momentum, volatility, and trend-extension indicators.
 Higher strength = the asset is more oversold across multiple dimensions.
-Determines the buy multiplier (1x–5x).
+Determines the buy multiplier (1×–5×) applied to the user's daily DCA budget.

 - Sortino Ratio